 UNDER REVIEW!
 A NEW BOOK!

-Lincoln, JFK, and Dr. King
+A New Chapter in the Lincoln, JFK, and King Story

 “A fuller portrait of Abraham Lincoln, John F. Kennedy, and Martin Luther King Jr., begins with this book.
 A greater understanding of their children’s plight has its start in these pages.
 And the writing of American history may never be the same.”